a-r-r-o-w/cogvideox-factory/README.md

 <details>
 <summary> AdamW </summary>

+**Note:** Trying to run CogVideoX-5b without gradient checkpointing OOMs even on an A100 (80 GB), so the memory measurements have not been specified.

 With `train_batch_size = 1`:

 |       model        | lora rank | gradient_checkpointing | memory_before_training | memory_before_validation | memory_after_validation | memory_after_testing |